The 8 best clear mascaras for subtly enhancing and lifting your natural lashes

 RRP: £13.09 | Brush type: Silicone

-This was the product that changed my opinion of the clear mascara category.
+Now this was the product that changed my opinion of the clear mascara category.
 Before using this Physicians Formula buy, I never understood the point of clear mascara.
-A contender for one of the best volumising mascaras, this formula is packed full of nurturing and strengthening ingredients, including mineral water and vitamin E, which left my lashes conditioned and looking healthier.
+But this is a contender for one of the best volumising mascaras, with a formula packed full of nurturing and strengthening ingredients – including mineral water and vitamin E – all of which left my lashes conditioned and looking healthier.

-I was shocked by how this clear gel formula lifted, defined and volumised my naturally short eyelashes.
-While it was too watery to smooth and set shorter hairs around my hairline, it worked great at lifting my brows.
+I was shocked by how this clear gel formula lifted, defined and even volumised my naturally short eyelashes.
+While it was too watery to smooth and set shorter hairs around my hairline, it worked great at lifting my brows, too.

 Reviewed by: Annie Milroy, Kenedee Fowler